InfiniteDevices/blog.infinimesh.io/_posts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

 ```
 inf device create infinimesh-QA --cert-file /mnt/c/users/QA/tests/certificates/qa-test159.crt -n infinmesh-qa
 ```
-To control that the device in properly registered use the list command:
+To control that the device is properly registered use the list command:
 ```
 inf device list
 ```